 Santa Clara County Center for the Development of Recycling: Is an excellent resource for discovering vendors who recycle just the things you are looking to get rid of (furniture, mattresses, old car parts, clothing, wood scraps, metal scraps, etc..).

 Recology Mountain View is the resource recovery company for the Mountain View community.
-We currently provide recycling and garbage collection services to approximately 22,000 residential accounts and 3,000 commercial accounts.
+We currently provide Recycling, Organics, and Garbage collection services to approximately 22,000 residential accounts and 3,000 commercial accounts in Mountain View.

-Thank you for visiting our site and please contact us if you have any further questions.
+Thank you for visiting our site and please contact us if you have any questions.

-To assist residents with fall leaf cleanup, yard trimmings will be collected each week from October 13 through December 19, 2014.
-During this 10-week period, you may set out your yard trimming cart(s) on your regular trash collection day each week.
+To assist residents with Fall leaf clean-up, yard trimmings will be collected weekly from October 12th through December 18th, 2015.
+During this 10 week period, single family home residents can set out their yard trimmings cart(s) on their regular trash collection day each week.